Maldives opposition urges government to ease visa rules for media

 Yameen’s government has rejected repeated requests by the United Nations, rights groups and Western countries to release the president’s rivals.

-Reporting by Shihar Aneez; Editing by Hugh Lawson, Robert Birsel
+Editing by Hugh Lawson, Robert Birsel